-Lead qualification is the step between building a contact list and selling more that is often overlooked as a helpful, but unnecessary, use of time.
+Lead qualification is the step between building a contact list and selling more, and it is often overlooked or considered unnecessary.
 Unless marketers take the time to lay out what defines a qualified lead, they’ll waste countless hours toiling over leads who have no interest in their product or service at all.
 By qualifying leads, you’ll save time by focusing your efforts on the people who are most likely to convert.

-Whether you are bringing in leads from advertising platforms, referrals, word-of-mouth, content marketing, or any other form of marketing, you are more than likely building a list of contacts that you know very little about.
-If a lead clicked on your article about dog food, did they do so because they are interested in buying your food for their dog or because the picture in your ad copy was cute?
+Whether you are bringing in leads from advertising platforms, referrals, word-of-mouth, content marketing, or any other form of marketing, you more than likely know very little about the list of contacts you are building.
+If leads clicked on your article about dog food, did they do so because they are interested in buying your food for their dog or because the picture in your ad copy was cute?
 If one lead clicked due to buying interest and another clicked for the photo, which lead do you want to put your resources towards converting?

 How Will Lead Qualification Benefit You?

 Lead qualification is the tool that will save you from wasting time, resources, and money on the leads who were just interested in the cute dog.
 More than just determining which leads are interested in buying your product, lead qualification also helps determine when a lead is ready to make the next step.
 If both leads clicked due to buying interest, but one lead already has a dog and the other is looking to buy a dog, the first lead is ready to be sent to your sales team, while the second should be nurtured by your marketing team until they do have a dog.

 Marketing can be expensive.
 By understanding who your qualified leads are and which ad sources they’re coming from, you can hone in on the best ways to spend your marketing budget.

 The Latest in Lead Qualification Strategies